Anger rooms are now being offered as a place for people to express their frustration in a post-Trump nation.

 I hear ya.

 Everyone has a moment where they want to tear up a room.
 You know what I mean?
 Just destroy everything in your path with no regard to the cost, emotional or financial?

-Of course you have!
+Of course, you have!
 It’s human.

 Maybe you are getting a divorce after your cheating husband left you for your best friend or possibly you just heard the news that you are being passed over for a promotion.

-Typical responses include anger, disappointment and sadness.
+Typical responses include anger, disappointment, and sadness.
 It’s all part of the healing process and to bypass them is not a balanced approach to mental health.

 You can’t just gloss things over and move on without reflection.
 So what’s so bad about finding an outlet for your frustration?

 This anger room thing is starting to sound like a pretty fantastic idea at this moment – right?
-Hey there’s no harm done…or is there?
+Hey, there’s no harm done…or is there?

-I have been working as a counsellor in the mental health profession for decades and I can’t think of a less efficient way to deal with anger than to pay money to break things in an “anger room”.
+I have been working as a counselor in the mental health profession for decades and I can’t think of a less efficient way to deal with anger than to pay money to break things in an “anger room”.